-The use, concealment, creation, manufacture, or possession of weapons, whether functional or not, in concealed carry weapon permit may carry a concealed weapon in outdoor areas on College grounds, unless prohibited due to potential harm or danger during an educational activity as provided in this procedure.
+The use, concealment, creation, manufacture, or possession of weapons, whether functional or not, in College facilities is strictly prohibited, except as expressly permitted hereafter.
+However, a person with a concealed carry weapon permit may carry a concealed weapon in outdoor areas on College grounds, unless prohibited due to potential harm or danger during an educational activity as provided in this procedure.